dtougas/sendyrsspub/README.md

 Edit the file settings.py and change the settings to match your current environment.
-Generally, you can leave the default database name (feed_log.db) as-is - there are very few cases when you will need to change this.
+Generally, you can leave the default database name (feed_log.db) as-is; there are very few cases when you will need to change this.
 For testing, you can also leave the default template names as-is.

 2. Test Reading the Feed URL